blueturtleai/gimp-stable-diffusion/README.md

 2. Select the new AI/Stable im2img menu item.
 A dialog will open, where you can enter the details for the image generation.

-   - **Inpainting:** If you want to inpaint.
+   - **Generation Mode:**
+      - **Text -> Image:** Generate an image based on your prompt.
+      - **Image -> Image:** Generate an image based on an init image and on your prompt.
+      - **Inpainting:** Erase a part of an image and generate a new image which has the erased part filled.
+The erased part is filled based on your prompt.
 Please read the section "Inpainting" below for an explanation how inpainting works.

-   - **Inpainting/Mask Brightness:** For future use.
-For now leave the value just unchanged.

-   - **Inpainting/Mask Contrast:** For future use.
-For now leave the value just unchanged.

    - **Init Strength:** How much the AI should take the init image into account.
 The higher the value, the more will the generated image look like the init image.
 0.3 is a good value to use.